Clinical Psychology

 What does seeing a Clinical Psychologist involve?

 Clinical Psychologists provide talking therapy using a range of psychological approaches.
 We do not prescribe medication to patients.
-In the first appointment you will be asked about the history of your medical care, the way your illness affects your life at the moment and how you are coping with it.
+In the first appointment you will be asked about the history of your, or your child’s, medical care, the way a medical condition affects your life at the moment and how you are coping with it.
 You will also be asked some background information.
 You and your Clinical Psychologists can then decide whether further appointments are needed.
 Appointments usually last 45 minutes to 1 hour.

 How is confidentiality observed?